bto0001/city-technical/README.md

 - GET   - locations/: retrieve all locations
 - GET   - locations/{id}: retrieve one location with a given id
 - POST  - locations/: create a new location
-- PATCH - locations/{id}: update a location with a given id in the path parameter
+- PATCH - locations/{id}: update a location with a given id in the path parameter.
+Currently, this API only allows for location name, latitude, and longitude to be overwritten.
+I should've asked for clarification on this point sooner, but my reasoning is this: since the partition key consists of 'country_state_city' and I'm initially using an external API for coordinates, I'm allowing users to overwrite the coordinates with their own values if need be and they can rename their location.

 Perhaps a more DDD approach would've been to create separate endpoints, for example: